Dr. Thais Aliabadi, the nationally recognized endometriosis expert

 Endometriosis surgery and infertility

-More endometriosis is better when it comes to how effective surgery can be to improve fertility.
+More endometriosis is better when it comes to how effective surgery can be in improving fertility.
 Studies clearly indicate that women with moderate to severe endometriosis fare better than those with mild cases.

 If you would like to establish care with Dr. Aliabadi, please click here to make an appointment or call us at (844) 863-6700.